WAAAlex1/Agile-hw-dev-project-ComVis/README.md

 ## Introduction

-This project has been made as part of the [Agile Hardware Design [02203]](https://lifelonglearning.dtu.dk/compute/enkeltfag/agil-hardwareudvikling/) course  offered at The Technical University of Denmark and taught by [Martin Schoeberl](https://www.imm.dtu.dk/~masca/).
+This project has been made as part of the [Agile Hardware Design [02203]](https://lifelonglearning.dtu.dk/compute/enkeltfag/agil-hardwareudvikling/) course  offered at The Technical University of Denmark (DTU) and taught by [Martin Schoeberl](https://www.imm.dtu.dk/~masca/).
 Computer Vision was chosen as an interesting area of work where hardware generation using Chisel could prove useful.

+### Purpose of the project

+The project purposefully avoids the use of machine learning algorithms and instead opts for a simple image comparison algorithm.
+The hardware accelerator is highly parallel and modularized so it can easily be modified to implement more complex algorithms.
+At its core, our project is a generic parallelized modular data processing accelerator that could potentially be implemented for a plethora of use-cases outside image processing.
+The project does make use of the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) database of handwritten digits for training image processing systems, even though our model doesn't require training.
+Instead, the ROM-initialized templates are compared against the input image to calculate a confidence score for each possible digit.
+This could easily be expanded to include additional symbols like letters at the cost of more memory.

 Contributions to this project repository have been made by: